Avatar (franchise): Comic books

 In October 2015, Dark Horse Comics signed a 10-year partnership to publish Avatar comics.

 On May 6, 2017, Dark Horse Comics published a Free Comic Book Day one-shot entitled FCBD 2017: James Cameron's Avatar / Briggs Land, which included a short story set in the world of Avatar entitled "Brothers".

 From January to August 2019, Dark Horse published a six-issue miniseries called Avatar: Tsu'tey's Path.

 Tsu'tey's Path was collected in trade paperback format on November 27, 2019, with "Brothers" included as supplementary material.

 Collected editions

+Na'vi language

+The Na'vi language is a constructed language developed by linguist Paul Frommer for the Avatar franchise.
+It features a phonology inspired by Polynesian languages, with unique grammar elements such as verb serialization and a vigesimal (base-20) number system.
+The vocabulary includes over 2,000 words, created for dialogue and lore in the films and expanded media.
+It has been used in the films, video games like Avatar: Frontiers of Pandora, and fan resources.
+Official learning materials, including dictionaries and phrasebooks, are available through community sites.

 Live show

 Toruk – The First Flight is an original stage production by the Montreal-based Cirque du Soleil which ran between December 2015 and June 2019.
 Inspired by Avatar, the story is set in Pandora's past, involving a prophecy concerning a threat to the Tree of Souls and a quest for totems from different tribes.
 Audience members could download an app in order to participate in show effects.
 On January 18, 2016, it was announced via the Toruk Facebook page that filming for a DVD release had been completed and was undergoing editing.